We spent the weekend enjoying the 185th

 My favorite session is in October because of the beautiful fall foliage,

 festive decorations, traditions, and the cozy we enjoy!

 Boss and Mary (Mr. Nielson's parents) came up from Arizona to join us

 for this special weekend.

-On Friday we drove up beautiful Provo canyon to Sundance
+On Friday, we drove up the beautiful Provo Canyon to Sundance.

-where we took a few photos, picked up a few famous Sundance suckers,
+We took some photos and picked up a few famous

-and let Lottie throw rocks in the river.
+Sundance suckers and let Lottie throw rocks into the river.

 Saturday and Sunday were spent in our living room watching